 Here’s hoping you have a wonderful Saint Patrick’s Day!
 What’s on your St. Paddy’s Day to-do-list?
 Making Irish Soda Bread?
 Listening to Thistle & Shamrock?
 (I adore Fiona Ritchie, don’t you?)
 Or sucking down a few pints of green beer?
 I field-tested a wonderful session drink (meaning a drink you can drink all night), the delicious and traditional, The Irish Maid.
 This cocktail is my liquefied version of a pot of Irish Gold.
 For starters, it’s got a pretty good double jigger of Jameson’s Irish Whiskey (but any good Irish whiskey will do, don’t ye’ know?).

-The Irish Maid cocktail is an easy cocktail to prepare, all you’ll need is a wee-spot of Elderberry liqueur, a dribble of freshly squeezed lemon juice, and the sweet of simple syrup tinged with o’ bit of honey.
+The Irish Maid cocktail is an easy cocktail to prepare.
+All you’ll need is a wee-spot of Elderflower liqueur, a dribble of freshly squeezed lemon juice, and the sweet splash of simple syrup tinged with o’ bit of honey.
 But the ingredient that sets this toast to the Emerald Isle apart is the addition of freshly sliced and crisp cucumber!
 The muddled cucumber lends an earthiness to this homage to the unsung heroine of Irish-American culture, the Irish Maid.
 This cocktail drinks light and is ideal for evening sipping, and it doesn’t sit heavy like a pint of Irish beer.
 Enjoy.
 Cheers!

 This St. Patrick’s Day, I’m replacing the green beer with something a bit more, well, less green.